-Turbolift is a distribution interface for Rust programs made by Dominic Burkart.
-Today, it provides a simple interface for distributing programs over a Kubernetes cluster.
-Support for other distribution managers is planned.
+Turbolift is a toy distribution interface for Rust programs.
+It provides a simple proof‑of‑concept for distributing programs over a Kubernetes cluster.

 How It Works

 With Turbolift, the programmer tags specific functions to be converted automatically into services, which are distributed, and handles communication between the main program (which is not distributed) and each generated service.
-Distribution can be activated or deactivated with a feature flag in the project's Cargo.toml file (example flag).
+Distribution can be activated with a feature defined in the project's Cargo.toml (cargo doc, example).